Richard Spring, Baron Risby: Other interests

 In 1994, he chaired a parliamentary enquiry into the taxation of horseracing.

-Risby is Co-Chairman of the All Party Parliamentary Group for Ukraine.
+Risby is co-chairman of the All Party Parliamentary Group for Ukraine.
 In his capacity as the then Chairman of the British Ukrainian Society, he co-chaired the Scenarios for Ukraine programme for the World Economic Forum in Davos.
 Since May 2022 he has been on the Russian Government black list.

+In November 2023, Risby initiated a parliamentary debate to persuade the UK Government to declare the Ukrainian Holodomor as genocide.

 Risby has been a director of several businesses and organisations, including Hawkley Oil and Gas Ltd and Minexco Petroleum Inc, and was the president of the Association for Decentralised Energy.
 He is also the Deputy Chairman of the Small Business Bureau.
 In 2016, he was made a Government appointed director the Horserace Betting Levy Board.

-He is a Patron of the London Magazine and of the Open Road charity, and in 2021 became chairman of the Advisory Council on Geostrategy.
+He is a Patron of the London Magazine and of the Open Road charity, and is a member of the Advisory Board of the Council on Geostrategy.

 In 2007, he was nominated for a British Computer Society award for accessibility.
 In 2009, he was awarded the Parliamentary Award for Road Safety in recognition of his community campaigning.